cabal-club/cable-core.js/INDEXES.md

 **q:** now subsumed by channel state view? doesn't give us topic name without parsing though

 ### Author
-The author view indexes all posts by the public key that authored it.
-The view key also includes what type of post it was.
-It does this by mapping the public key and the post type to the corresponding post hash.
+The author view indexes all posts by the public key that authored a given post.
+The view key also includes what type of post it was, a `post/text` or a `post/join` for instance.
+The post type information is represented by the post type ids defined in the cable spec.
+The view indexes these posts mapping the public key and the post type to the corresponding post hash.

-This view enables queries to be made regarding any given `post_type` authored by any given public key.
+You can query for any given `post_type` authored by any given public key.

-    !author!<pubkey>!<post_type-id>!<counter> -> <hash>
+    !author!<pubkey>!<post_type-id>!<mono-ts> -> <hash>

-- facilitate deleting all posts authored by pubkey
-- have some type of counter to keep keys unique? otherwise can only map one pubkey to one hash
-- or ts (from cablegram, or of receive time)
-- use mono-ts?
-§
+The existence of this view facilitates deleting all posts authored by pubkey, which would be useful if a pubkey has been blocked and you no longer want to host the content they authored.

 ### User information
 This view specifically deals with mapping out the different types of `post/info` contents that may have been authored by users.